mmu-webdesign/Level4-web-term-1/HTML/html02/02-debugging.md

 To open the Developer Tools:

-1. Open the page in a separate window/tab.
+- Viewing `exercise-11.html` in your browser (use Chrome for ease).

-1. Right click on the page, and select Inspect from the menu - this will open Dev Tools.
+- Right click on the page, and select Inspect from the menu - this will open Dev Tools.

 If you are not familiar with how to use your browser's developer tools, take a few minutes to review [Discover Firefox developer tools](https://developer.mozilla.org/en-US/docs/Learn/Discover_browser_developer_tools).
+Derren will talk about them this week.

-1. In the DOM inspector, you can see what the rendered markup looks like:
+- In the DOM inspector, you can see what the rendered markup looks like:

 <img src="media/html-inspector.png" alt="The HTML inspector in Firefox, with our example's paragraph highlighted, showing the text - What causes errors in HTML?
 Here you can see that the paragraph element has been closed by the browser">

-7. Using the DOM inspector, let's explore our code in detail to see how the browser has tried to fix our HTML errors (we did the review in Firefox; other modern browsers should give the same result):
+- Using the DOM inspector, let's explore our code in detail to see how the browser has tried to fix our HTML errors (we did the review in Firefox; other modern browsers should give the same result):

--The paragraphs and list items have been given closing tags.
+  + The paragraphs and list items have been given closing tags.

-- It isn't clear where the first `<strong>` element should be closed, so the browser has wrapped each separate block of text with its own strong tag, right down to the bottom of the document!
+  + It isn't clear where the first `<strong>` element should be closed, so the browser has wrapped each separate block of text with its own strong tag, right down to the bottom of the document!

-- The  incorrect nesting has been fixed by the browser like this:
+  + The  incorrect nesting has been fixed by the browser like this:

 ```
 <strong>strong
   <em>strong emphasised?</em>